 We all love eating poutine.
-Read this if you want to know where the mouth-watering, must-try poutine is in Vancouver.
+Read this article if you want to know where the best, mouth-watering poutine is in Vancouver.
 It’s so good, you may just think you’ve visited Montreal.
-Do not skip trying these magnificent creation if you’re craving poutine.
+Do not skip these magnificent creation if you’re craving poutine in Vancouver.

 Where are the best poutine in Vancouver?
-How about you try out these Vancouver poutine creations and let us know if you agree; they are the top 5 poutine in our books!
+Try out these Vancouver poutine and let us know if you agree; they are the top 5 YVR poutine in our books!

 The Best Poutine in Vancouver:

 1) La Belle Patate:

 “The beautiful potato” as it’s known in French is as close a taste of Montreal poutine as you would get in Vancouver downtown (unless you’re willing to take a road trip to Langley for Estrella’s Montreal Deli).
 These gorgeous double fried fries are freshly cut, homemade, and crisply fried as a good poutine should.
 Now topped that with flavor packed gravy with real Quebec cheese curds; you have the best poutine in Vancouver.
 It’s not even a competition.

 La Belle Patate has a variety of poutine variations that you can try including smoke meat, chicken, BBQ, and Galvaude.
 When you visit, because I know you will after this picture, go for the traditional good old fashion traditional poutine then try their smoke meat poutine next.

 Address: 1215 Davie St, Vancouver, BC V6E 1N4